Analytical Study on the Exposedness of Potential Positions for External Human-Machine Interfaces: Methods

-A simulation software was created to achieve these goals.
-A simulation instance produced by it can be divided into a hierarchy made of five levels, each made up of the ones after: \begin{enumerate} \item A \textit{Simulation Run} is the highest level, where the user provides the program with the parameters that it will use during the simulation.
-These include: \begin{itemize} \item The driving direction of the road: right-hand or left-hand. \item The type of vehicle used. \item The set of \textit{Camera Positions} that will be used to capture the information, along with the possible \textit{Camera Directions} that may be used at each. \item The positions that the \textit{Target Vehicle} may occupy.
-This is the vehicle that is being measured, where the visibility of the camera is projected on. \item The positions that the \textit{Filler Vehicles} may occupy.
-These are other vehicles, identical to the \textit{Filler Vehicle} but without recording any data. \item The number of vehicles in the scenario, including the \textit{Target Vehicle} and \textit{Filler Vehicles}.
+\item The type of vehicle used for the \textit{Blocking Vehicles}. \item The number of vehicles in the scenario, including the \textit{Target Vehicle} and \textit{Blocking Vehicles}.
 There will always be one and only one \textit{Target Vehicle} in any given simulation.
-There may never be more \textit{Filler Vehicles} in the road than there are positions for it.
-Entering '1' will make it so no \textit{Filler Vehicles} are ever present in the simulation. \item The minimum and maximum distance that a point on the \textit{Target Vehicle} may be from the camera for it to be recorded. \end{itemize} Based on these parameters, the software will instantiate a \textit{Target Vehicle} in the pre-made environment, calculate all possible permutations of the \textit{Target Vehicle} and the \textit{Filler Vehicles} in their possible positions, then cycle through each of these \textit{Scenarios} using the specified settings. \item A \textit{Scenario} represents a combination of different placements on the road for the \textit{Target Vehicle} and other \textit{Filler Vehicles} on the road.
-Since we want to find the points of the \textit{Target Vehicle} that are visible the most often, we want to cycle through all possible combinations of \textit{Filler Vehicle} placements to simulate the ways in which other vehicles on the road may block the view of the pedestrian. \item For each scenario, the camera will cycle through each of the \textit{Camera Positions}.
-For this paper, these all correspond to positions where a pedestrian may be located on the left sidewalk. \item For each \textit{Camera Direction} available at each \textit{Camera Position}, the camera executes a series of \textit{Data Captures} at five different heights from the floor: 1\si{m}, 1.2\si{m}, 1.4\si{m}, 1.6\si{m}, and 1.8\si{m}. \item To perform a \textit{Data Capture}, the camera simulates a series of ray-casts in a grid pattern coming from the camera to replicate where it is observing the \textit{Target Vehicle}.
+There may never be more \textit{Blocking Vehicles} in the road than there are positions for it.
+Entering '1' will make it so no \textit{Blocking Vehicles} are present in the \textit{Simulation Run}. \item The minimum and maximum distance that a point on the \textit{Target Vehicle} must be from the camera to be recorded. \end{itemize} Based on these parameters, the software will instantiate a \textit{Target Vehicle} in the pre-made environment, calculate all possible permutations of the \textit{Target Vehicle} and the \textit{Blocking Vehicles} in their possible positions, then cycle through each of these \textit{Scenarios} using the specified settings. \item A \textit{Scenario} represents a combination of different placements on the road for the \textit{Target Vehicle} and other \textit{Blocking Vehicles} on the road.
+Since we want to find the points of the \textit{Target Vehicle} that are visible the most often, we want to cycle through all possible combinations of \textit{Blocking Vehicle} placements to simulate the ways in which other vehicles on the road may block the view of the pedestrian. \item For each \textit{Scenario}, the camera will cycle through each of the \textit{Camera Positions}.
+For this paper, these all correspond to positions where a pedestrian may be located on the left sidewalk, although the program has capability to select positions on the road as well. \item For each \textit{Camera Direction} available at each \textit{Camera Position}, the camera executes a series of \textit{Data Captures} at five different heights from the floor: 1\si{m}, 1.2\si{m}, 1.4\si{m}, 1.6\si{m}, and 1.8\si{m}. \item To perform a \textit{Data Capture}, the camera simulates a series of ray-casts projected outwards from the camera in a grid pattern in order to replicate where it is observing the \textit{Target Vehicle}.
 Each ray-cast starts at the minimum distance away from the camera, and ends at its maximum distance.
-Ray-casting allows us to find the intersection point between an origin point and a destination point, as well as the details of the first collider hit this way, such as what object it belongs to or what components are attached to that game object (\cite{aversa_unity_2022}). \end{enumerate}
+Ray-casting allows us to find the intersection point between an origin point and a destination point, as well as the details of the first collider hit this way, such as what object it belongs to or what components are attached to that game object (\cite{aversa_unity_2022}).
+An example of this process can be seen in Fig. \ref{fig:run_sample}.
+Ray-casting does not ignore transparent surfaces, it treats them as if they were solid matter. \end{enumerate}